 In 1874, players from Boston and the Philadelphia Athletics journeyed to England to introduce the British to the American game.
 The sport didn't make the impression that the tour's organizers had hoped.
 However, the trip was remarkable for the fact that three of the travel companions, George Wright, Albert Spalding, and Al Reach, would each become an American sporting goods titan in less than ten years.

-In 1871, George Wright and Harvey Gould started Wright & Gould, sellers of “Cigars, Tobacco, and Base Ball Goods,” at 18 Boylston Street, which also happened to be the office of Adam’s Boston Nine Base Ball Club.
+In 1871, George Wright and Harvey Gould started Wright & Gould, dealers in “Cigars, Tobacco, and All Kinds of Base Ball Goods,” at 18 Boylston Street, which also happened to be the office of Adam’s Boston Nine Base Ball Club.
 At the end of the 1872 season, Gould’s contract with the Red Stockings wasn’t renewed.
 The following year the business name was listed simply as “George Wright, Cigars & Base Ball Goods,” and would continue to operate under that name until 1880.
-There are no known baseball catalogs, newspaper advertisements, or trademarked equipment relics from the 1870's bearing a Wright & Gould or George Wright logo.
-In fact, there are no "sporting goods" or "athletic supply" companies listed in the Boston Directories between 1871 and 1879.
 According to later accounts, George Wright began supplying the Red Stockings uniforms as early as 1871.
 It is also probable that during this period Wright leveraged his celebrity status to promote, endorse, and resell baseballs and bats manufactured by others to club teams and players in the Boston area.

 George Wright, Cigars & Base Ball Goods